-Diverse property portfolios range across multiple cities, states, and climates.
-Depending on the geographic location of each property, service needs and frequencies vary.
+Maintaining your property portfolios during the winter varies based on location and climate.
+Service needs and frequencies vary, even in similar areas.
 There is more required maintenance and risk associated with properties that go through cold, snowy winters.
-Depending on the severity, snowstorms can be compared to other natural disasters (hurricanes, earthquakes, tornadoes, etc).
-When you consider the frequency of snowfall every year, it’s obvious that the risk to your properties compounds with every inch of snow and every degree the temperature drop.
+Depending on the severity, snowstorms can be compared to other natural disasters such as hurricanes, earthquakes, and tornadoes.
+The risk to your properties compounds with every inch of snow and every degree the temperature drops.

 Some of the most common winter problems include the following: